YasiruRF/automated-mailer/README.md

 * [gspread](https://github.com/burnash/gspread) for Google Sheets API integration
 * [yagmail](https://github.com/kootenpv/yagmail) for simplified Gmail SMTP handling
 * [pywebview](https://github.com/r0x0r/pywebview) for the GUI interface

----

-Feel free to customize this README further to match your project's specifics.
-If you need assistance with any part of the setup or customization, don't hesitate to ask!